aswinvk28/cpp-performance-math-problems/README.md

 We take a segment of air of length `l`.
 Using the theory of Air Dynamics and Law of Diffusion, we find the discretised momentum conservation model evaluated from a velocity time series.

 The process of working with the example is to execute the model within specified time by not compromising the accuracy of the model.
-This mdoel is developed using a benchmark model developed in Python.
+This model is developed using a benchmark model developed in Python.

-The respository link for the benchmark model:
+The respository link for the benchmark model is provided below:

 [https://github.com/aswinvk28/cpp-performance-math-problems-benchmark](https://github.com/aswinvk28/cpp-performance-math-problems-benchmark)